Quantum Late-Time Decay and Channel Dependence: Experiment: setup and results

-\textit{Experiment: setup and results.} The experiment was performed on a Nikon Eclipse Ti-E inverted confocal microscope equipped with two picosecond laser diodes as an excitation source (PicoQuant LDH-D-C-440 with wavelength 438 nm and PicoQuant LDH-D-C-485 with wavelength 483 nm -- pulse widths $< 120$\,ps, spectral widths ranging from 2 to 8 nm; only the former was used).
-Fluorescence from the sample was coupled via optical fibres into a dual-channel detection unit (PicoQuant PMA Hybrid 40 photomultipliers, timing resolution $<$120\,ps), separated by a~dichroic mirror and bandpass filters (520/35\,nm and 600/50\,nm).
+The experiment was performed on a Nikon Eclipse Ti-E inverted confocal microscope equipped with two picosecond laser diodes as an excitation source (PicoQuant LDH-D-C-440 with wavelength 438 nm and PicoQuant LDH-D-C-485 with wavelength 483 nm -- pulse widths $< 120$\,ps, spectral widths ranging from 2 to 8 nm; only the former was used).
+Fluorescence from the sample was coupled via optical fibres into a dual-channel detection unit (two PicoQuant PMA Hybrid 40 hybrid detectors, timing resolution $<$120\,ps), separated by a~dichroic mirror and bandpass filters (520/35\,nm and 600/50\,nm).
 Time-correlated single-photon counting was carried out with a PicoHarp 300 module.
 This dual-detector scheme allowed us to record fluorescence decay simultaneously in two distinct spectral windows.
-The four dyes (fluorescein, acridine orange, rhodamine~B, erythrosine~B) were dissolved in methanol with a~solution concentration of 10$^{-5}$ mol/dm$^{3}$.
-While fluorescein, acridine orange, and rhodamine~B can be described by a single or two-exponential function (plus background), erythrosine~B exhibited a clear non-exponential behaviour at late times.
-Hence, below we concentrate on erythrosine~B. In total, seven fluorescence decay curves were obtained (three measurements (10 min each) in October 2024, two in November 2024, and two in February 2025, 15 min each).
-These data sets were combined together and are reported in Fig. 1.
-Also the IRF (Instrument Response Function) was measured.
-Subsequently, the convolution of the signal was performed, but the influence of the IRF turned out to be negligible for our late-time study.
+The five dyes (fluorescein, acridine orange, rhodamine~B, erythrosine~B, and eosine Y) were dissolved in methanol or water with a~solution concentration of 10$^{-5}$ mol/dm$^{3}$.
+While fluorescein, acridine orange, and rhodamine~B can be described by a single or two-exponential function (plus background), erythrosine~B and eosine Y exhibit a clear non-exponential behaviour at late times.
+Hence, we focus below on erythrosine~B and eosine Y in the following.
+(Results on the two-exponential decay of acridine orange can be found in \cite{Giacosa:2025AO} and in the supplemental material.)
+These data sets were combined together and are reported in Fig. \ref{fig:non-exp_comb}.

-We used two different fitting models presented in Table 1: a two-exponential function and an exponential one plus a power law.
-The fit results are reported in Table \ref{data-analysis table}: the non-exponential model describes the data significantly better than the two-exponential one.
-This is confirmed in Fig. 1, where the exponential fit first systematically underestimates data (up to 5 ns), and then systematically overshoots them (between $5$ and $15$ ns), and so on.
+We used two different fitting models presented in Table \ref{tab:my_label}: a two-exponential function and an exponential one plus a power law.
+The fit results are reported in Tables \ref{data-analysis table 3} and \ref{data-analysis table 2} (for more details, see supplemental material): the non-exponential model describes the data significantly better than the two-exponential one, as the $\chi^2$ values show.
+This is confirmed in Fig. \ref{fig:non-exp_comb} for selected time intervals, where the exponential fit systematically underestimates (or overestimates) the data.

+Moreover, the exponential leads to inconsistent values for the second lifetime $\tau_2$ obtained in channel 1 and channel 2, respectively.
+This is a serious drawback for this description.
+On the contrary, whenever the double-exponential fit is successful, the values of $\tau_2$ are compatible (see results for acridine orange data in supplemental material).